 Lapland is a great place to see the Northern Lights.
 Many visitors prefer to stay in glass-roofed igloos to be able to see the Northern Lights in cozy beds during the whole night.
 There are also several guided aurora tours available which take you to the best spots to see the famous aurora borealis.

 What is the best time to see the Northern Lights in Lapland?

 The best time to see the Northern Lights in Finnish Lapland is between November and March.
 You can sign up for aurora alerts on the Finnish Meteorological Institute’s website to check out the solar activity and probability of seeing the Northern Lights.

 Go Snowshoeing in Urho Kekkonen National Park

-Urho Kekkonen National park is about 2,550 square kilometers and it is one of the largest national parks in Finland.
+Urho Kekkonen National Park is about 2,550 square kilometers and it is one of the largest national parks in Finland.
 It is a real paradise for wilderness lovers.
-Many visitors start their adventure in this area from Raututunturi–Saariselkä fell area.
-It is the heart of Urho Kekkonen National park and the starting point for the short day-trips.
+Many visitors start their adventure in this area from the Raututunturi–Saariselkä fell area.
+It is the heart of Urho Kekkonen National Park and the starting point for the short-day trips.
 It is guaranteed to have at least 6 months of snow in this part of the world which makes it a perfect destination for snowshoeing and cross-country skiing.